-A Laboratory Safety Coordinator (LSC) should be assigned to each research and teaching laboratory to act as a point of contact for EHSS and Laboratory Workers regarding safety issues and assessments.
+A Laboratory Safety Coordinator (LSC) should be assigned to each research and teaching laboratory to act as a point of contact for CaLS and Laboratory Workers regarding safety issues and assessments.

-A LSC may be any laboratory worker associated with the laboratory including the PI.
+An LSC may be any laboratory worker associated with the laboratory including the PI.
+It is a best practice to have the LSC conduct laboratory safety self-assessments on a regular basis.